verveschool/versel/content/book/chapters/math-that-moves-people.md

 Cost is what you pay over time for making a bad choice.

-The iPhone versus cheap Android analogy destroys price objections.
+The iPhone vs cheap Android analogy is the one that destroys price objections.

-"An iPhone costs eighty thousand rupees.
-A cheap Android costs twenty thousand rupees.
+"An iPhone costs 80 thousand rupees.
+A cheap Android costs 20 thousand rupees.
 So the iPhone price is higher.

-But here is what happens.
+But here's what happens.

 The cheap Android is slow.
 It crashes.
 The battery dies.
 You replace the charger.
 Then the screen cracks.
 Then the motherboard fails.

-By the end of three years, you have spent on repairs what you would have spent on the iPhone.
+By the end of three years, you've spent on repairs what you would have spent on the iPhone.

 Except the iPhone still works perfectly.
 The Android is dead.